-- (a) In the normal course of the Bank's operations, the Bank has various outstanding commitments and contingent liabilities such as guarantees, commitments to extend credit, and others, which are not reflected in the financial statements. - (b) There are other commitments, guarantees and contingent liabilities that arise in the normal course of the Bank's operations that are not reflected in the financial statements.
+- (a) In the normal course of the Bank's operations, the Bank has various outstanding commitments and contingent liabilities such as guarantees, commitments to extend credit, and others, which are not reflected in the financial statements.
+See Note 33 for details. - (b) There are other commitments, guarantees and contingent liabilities that arise in the normal course of the Bank's operations that are not reflected in the financial statements.
 The Bank recognizes in its books any losses and liabilities incurred in the course of its operations as soon as these become determinable and quantifiable.

-As of June 30, 2023 and December 31, 2022, management is of the opinion that losses, if any, from the foregoing items will not have a material effect on the Bank's financial statements.
+As of September 30, 2021 and December 31, 2020, management is of the opinion that losses, if any, from the foregoing items will not have a material effect on the Bank's financial statements.